difiore/Intro_to_R_Reader/_book/06_More_Complicated_Analyses.md

 }
 ```

 That last item in the list is what's known as the _null model_ - it's a similar concept to the null hypothesis in hypothesis testing.
-Its purpose is to serve as a baseline for judging the rest of our models - we're hoping they have a $\Delta$AIC > 4!
+Its purpose is to serve as a baseline for judging the rest of our models - we're hoping it has a $\Delta$AIC > 4!

 Now that we have our models defined, we're able to run each of them against the dataset.
 Fair warning, this step will take a long time to complete - we're asking R to compute estimates for something like 4.8 million observations by doing this.
 We'll then overwrite the columns we just created, replacing them with the values from ```glance()``` so we can make model comparisons: